ncnipc0/MAGGIE/README.md

 # MAGGIE
 In order to systematically study the potential risks when users use multiple apps simultaneously, we proposed a semi-automatic system, called *MAGGIE*, to check whether the **authentication strength** of a given app can be weakened by other apps.

-For more details, check out our [paper]([https://www.ndss-symposium.org](https://www.ndss-symposium.org/)).

-## Published Work

-Our work is accepted in NDSS 2024 and will occur with the paper accepted in XXX cycle.
+Our work is accepted in NDSS 2024.

 ## Repo Structure